If you're an international student, you will need to obtain a visa to study at the University of Sydney.

 A packaged offer allows students to obtain one student visa to cover studies at both the University of Sydney and the Centre for English Training (CET) or the University of Sydney Foundation Program (USFP).

-If you have a packaged offer and visa with the University of Sydney and the Centre for English Teaching (CET) or the University of Sydney Foundation Program (USFP), and would like to defer the commencement of study at University of Sydney after having successfully completed studies; or if you have decided to withdraw from the University’s packaged courses completely and are planning to return to the home country, you will need to complete and submit a break of package request form, contact us for more information.
+If you have a packaged offer and visa with the University of Sydney and the Centre for English Teaching (CET) or the University of Sydney Foundation Program (USFP), and would like to defer the commencement of study at University of Sydney after having successfully completed studies; or if you have decided to withdraw from the University’s packaged courses completely and are planning to return to the home country, you will need to complete and submit a break of package request form (pdf, 772.4KB).

 Note that if you are seeking to extend your duration at CET or USFP, you do not need to complete this form.
 Instead you will need to contact either CET or Taylor’s College for USFP directly.

 Every international student who comes to study in Australia has the right to a safe and enjoyable experience while they're here.

 To ensure this happens, the Australian Government has created a legal framework that requires universities to deliver quality education and a high level of care to overseas students on a student visa.
 The framework consists of:

 It is important for you to understand your rights and responsibilities and the obligations of the University under the ESOS framework.
 Please refer to these resources:

 Tuition Protection Service (TPS) – The ESOS framework also provides tuition and financial assurance through the TPS.
 This protects international students against education providers who are unable to deliver their course.
 It means that education providers must have quick and streamlined processes for refunds and placement in other courses or other institutions.